Transportation & Traffic Safety

 East End Transportation Council

-Much of the regional planning and advocacy effort is coordinated through the East End Transportation Council (EETC), which is an advisory body to the East End Supervisors and Mayors Association (EES&MA).
-The Transportation Director represents the town on the EETC.
+From 2001-2014 much of the regional planning and advocacy effort was coordinated through the East End Transportation Council (EETC), an advisory body to the East End Supervisors and Mayors Association (EES&MA).
+The EETC is currently inactive, however the regional transportation and land use studies and reports prepared when it was operating can be accessed through this link.